Bolivia Adventure

 Day 12

-From the airport, we will drive to our hotel in the historical center.
+From the La Paz airport, we will drive to our hotel in the historical center.
 After that, we will ride a famous cable car — unusual public transportation for any big modern city.
 This is a network of cable car lines that provide public transport in the city of La Paz, Bolivia.
 The cable cars were inaugurated in 2014 and have since become famous for locals and tourists to get around the city.

 The cable car system currently consists of 10 lines that connect various parts of the city, including downtown La Paz, El Alto, and nearby suburbs.
 The lines are color-coded for easy navigation, and each car can accommodate up to 10 passengers.